Copyright Act 1956

 The Copyright Act 1956 (4 & 5 Eliz.
 2. c.
 74) was an act of the Parliament of the United Kingdom which received its royal assent on 5 November 1956.
 The act expanded copyright law in the UK and was passed in order to bring copyright law of the United Kingdom in line with international copyright law and technological developments.

+Provisions

+Repealed enactments

+Section 50(2) of the act repealed 6 enactments, listed in the ninth schedule to the act.